 Smaller, wilder and, some may say, a good deal prettier, Pemba is the little sister of the Tanzania islands.
 So little, in fact, that she often gets forgotten – but consider that a plus!
 It’s a quiet, easy-going sort of place, so far removed from modern-day stresses and other people that you’ll forget either ever existed.
 There are historic fishing villages dotted around the banana and coconut plantations, miles of undeveloped and gob-smackingly beautiful coastline to explore and only a handful of lodges to share it with.

-Pemba, like Mafia, is known for its diving, and there’s a good chance of bumping flippers with both bottlenose and spinner dolphins.
+Yes – Pemba is for travellers looking to get a little off grid (and have a love of diving!).
+Pemba, like Mafia, is also known for its diving, and there’s a good chance of bumping flippers with both bottlenose and spinner dolphins.
 On the west coast of the island, the sea mountains rise up creating incredible dive walls, drop-offs and rich coral gardens with Finding Nemo-esque schools of fish.
 If beach-lounging was more what you had in mind, you’ll find a good few sandy crescents along Pemba’s pristine coastline, and bath-tub warm waters to paddle in.

 Zanzibar this is not, and the lodges are simple and rustic – and utterly fantastic.
 You won’t find many rose-petal filled Jacuzzis, but you will get top-notch service from some of the friendliest people on the planet, ocean-to-plate seafood, and simple, chilled-out pleasures.
 Tourism is still in its infancy, and the infrastructure is underdeveloped compared to the other Tanzania islands, but a couple of bumpy roads and a slightly longer flight time shouldn’t put you off.